 Box provides faculty, staff and students with secure storage of files that includes mobile access.
-Online workspaces can be easily setup for collaboration and file sharing, with the ability to designate different levels of access.
+Collaboration can be quickly set up in Box, with the ability to designate different levels of access.
 To start using Box, click here.

 1. What is Box?

-Box is a cloud-based system that allows you store documents online so you can access, manage and share them from anywhere.
-You can access, share and collaborate on files using your computer or mobile device.
-Box is compatable with iPhones, iPads, and Android devices.
+Box is a cloud storage platform that allows you store documents online so you can access, manage, and share them from anywhere.
+You can access, share, and collaborate on files using your computer or mobile device.

 4. What types of data can be stored in Box?